-The AAMC developed toolkits to help institutions engage their academic and local communities in dialogue to identify actions individuals or institutions can take to move communities toward health and health care equity.
+These toolkits help institutions engage their academic and local communities in dialogue to identify actions individuals or institutions can take to move communities toward health and health care equity.

-If you have any questions or want to share details about your institution’s experience with the toolkits, please email email@example.com.
+If you have any questions or want to share your institution’s experience with the toolkits, please email firstname.lastname@example.org.

 Achieving Health Equity and Social Justice for Newly Arrived Immigrants in Arizona and Beyond